 Thomas Burk, DMD, MD

-Dr. Burk grew up in Antioch, California, approximately an hour from San Francisco.
-He was introduced to dentistry early in life by his dad, who is a general dentist in Antioch.
-Dr. Burk grew up with an appreciation for the significant impact a dentist has on his patients’ lives and in the community, and so pursued a career in the field.
+Dr. Burk is a board certified Oral and Maxillofacial Surgeon who was born and raised in Antioch, California.
+He was introduced to dentistry early in life by his dad, a general dentist.
+Dr. Burk developed an appreciation for the significant impact a dentist has on patients’ lives and the community and decided to pursue a career in the field.

 During residency, Dr. Burk was active in research focused on bone grafting and reconstructive surgery.
 He served as chief resident and was elected to the position of President of the Resident Organization of AAOMS.
-He is a member of the American Association of Oral and Maxillofacial Surgeons, American College of Surgeons and American College of Oral and Maxillofacial Surgeons.
-His clinical interests include complex facial trauma, advanced dental implant technologies, benign pathology and orthognathic surgery.
+He has continued with leadership roles and currently serves as President of the Nashua Dental Society and Vice President of the Manchester Dental Society.
+Dr. Burk is a Diplomate of the American Association of Oral and Maxillofacial Surgeons, and member of the American College of Oral and Maxillofacial Surgeons and American Dental Association.